Dispense

 Electron-phonon coupling

-{$$ \frac{|V_{k,k'-q}|^2}{\epsilon_k-\epsilon_{k'}-\omega_q}$$}
+{$$ \frac{|V_{k,k^\prime-q}|^2}{\epsilon_k-\epsilon_{k^\prime}-\omega_q}$$}

-The interaction potential {$V$} between electrons and phonons is neglected when calculating both electron and phonon eigenstates.
+The interaction potential {$V$} between electrons and phonons is so tiny that it is totally neglected when calculating both electron and phonon eigenstates.
 It originates from the non-adiabatic term, ignored in the Born-Oppenheimer approximation.
-The process calculated above does not necessarily conserve crystal momentum and energy, but the second order process with Bloch wave k' scattered back to k and the absorption of a phonon q does.
-The Fermi golden rule of the second part is like the first, with the same matrix element square, call it {$g$} for simplicity, but the denominator has {$+\omega_q$} in place of {$-\omega_q$}.
-The rate of the second order process is then
+The phonon emission process calculated above does not necessarily conserve crystal momentum and energy, but the second order process where the phonon is emitted and then re-absorbed by the {$k^\prime$} electron does.
+Notice that {$\epsilon_k-\epsilon_{k^\prime}=

 {$$-V_0=-\frac {g^2}{\hbar^2\omega_D^2}$$}